1869-2019 history book AVailable (pictured), scroll to just below train picture

 Larry Gundrum (shown in his office above) is the Vice President and Treasurer.
-For the 150th History Book, he was the Main Historian and in charge of the content..
+For the 150th History Book, he was the Main Historian and in charge of most of the content..

 He is an insurance agent working in the Schuck building on the south corner of The Intersection in Downtown Slinger.

 • $1000 annual SAA Scholarship given to a deserving Slinger High School student, nominated by the SHS principal, initiated by Jim Crovetti and given annually since 2006.

 • $3000 Recently given to Honour's Inc. to increase our named scholarship donation.

 For the past 71 years The Slinger Advancement Association has worked to promote and improve the Village of Slinger.
 The hard work and efforts of our volunteers have made it possible to be a positive contributor in our community.
 A few of our achievements are listed.

 • Annual Scholarship given to deserving student to attend Badger Girls State Program.

 • $1,500 given to the Slinger Fire Dept. in 2005 to enhance their Dive Team program.